 The Norwegian government’s 50 percent stake in the company increases the stock’s price stability, Ronold Mathisen said in a phone interview.

 Kongsberg, based in the town of the same name, returned 2.8 percent in the five years through June 29, after adjusting for price swings, better than all but one of the companies in the BGOV Top 70 Contractors Index.
 Goodrich Corp.
-(GR), the best performer in the index, was excluded from the ranking because its performance reflected a one-time event, a takeover offer by United Technologies Corp. announced last year that pushed the stock higher.
+(GR:US), the best performer in the index, was excluded from the ranking because its performance reflected a one-time event, a takeover offer by United Technologies Corp. announced last year that pushed the stock higher.
 The transaction is pending.

 Kongsberg’s shares produced a 105 percent total return in the period, compared with a 7.1 percent return by the Standard & Poor’s 500 Aerospace & Defense Index.
 (S5AERO)